 a Chaplain Development Fund, which assists current and aspiring chaplains as they meet educational needs

-Sarah graduated from Dordt University in Sioux Center, IA, and completed her Master of Divinity at Calvin Theological Seminary in Grand Rapids, MI.
-Sarah has worked as a chaplain in several acute care hospitals in Indiana and Colorado, and has served as a US Air Force Reserve chaplain.
-Sarah is board certified by the Association of Professional Chaplains and has served on numerous certification and re-certification committees.
-She provides ministry support, assists inquiring students and pastors, plans the annual chaplains training, and connects with donors.
-Sarah resides in Grand Rapids with her husband, Justin, and two children.
+Sarah provides ministry support, assists inquiring students and pastors, plans the annual chaplains training, and connects with donors.
+She is a graduate of Dordt University (BA) and Calvin Theological Seminary (M.DIV) Sarah has worked as a chaplain in several acute care hospitals in Indiana and Colorado and has served as a US Air Force Reserve chaplain.
+Sarah is board certified by the Association of Professional Chaplains.
+She resides in Grand Rapids with her husband, Justin, and two children.

 Carol is the Senior Administrative Assistant of Chaplaincy and Care Ministry.
 She assists chaplains throughout the endorsement process, coordinates the annual Chaplains Training, and provides support to the Director of Chaplaincy and Care.
 Carol has served the ministries of the CRCNA in a variety of roles over the course of 15 years.
 She lives in Grand Rapids, Michigan, with her husband, Bob and daughter, Lidia.